roadmapsh/deprecated-version/content/roadmaps/7-python/0-About/0-Summary.md

 ## How to start learn Python?

-* All about Python theory and exercices
+* All Python theory and exercices
   * Strings
   * One-line inputs
   * F-string